Flafla2/15466-game2/README.md

 I'm quite proud of the work that I did on the Tank controls and networking for the tanks specifically.
 I worked on a modification to the scene loader that allows for empty blender objects.
 This made it way easier to support the complex geometry of the tanks and made the math more elegant.
+I also spent a lot of time on writing scripts for the Sceneloader to, for example, merge two scenes together.

 The networking code is a bit hacky (it uses TCP after all) and I had quite a bit of trouble dealing with getting combat working.
 I actually thought that the 3D aspect of this project would be the most challenging